SauravGupta123/VaultDrive/README.md

 - **Graceful Shutdown**: Handles termination signals properly to ensure all uploads complete
 - **Cross-platform Compatibility**: Works on Windows, macOS, and Linux
 - **File Persistence**: Stores uploaded files on the server with proper directory structure
+- **CLI Interface**: Command-line interface with multiple subcommands for different operations
+- **File Listing**: List files stored on the server with metadata
+- **Status Comparison**: Compare local and server files to see synchronization status
+- **Single File Upload**: Upload individual files on demand
 - **Logging**: Comprehensive logging for monitoring and debugging
 - **Error Handling**: Robust error handling for network and file operations